ibm-cloud-docs/vpc/vpn-configure-acls.md

 1. Encrypted traffic flows between your on-premises gateway and the VPN gateway subnet.
 1. After the packet reaches the VPC VPN gateway, it is decrypted and forwarded to the VPC virtual server subnet.
 1. The response packets are then sent back through the VPN subnet, where they are encrypted again and returned to the on-premises gateway.
+1. The transit gateway is responsible for interconnecting the two VPCs and forwarding packets between them.

 ![Packet flow through different VPC NACLs](images/vpc-traffic-flow-diff-vpc-acls-subnets.svg){: caption="Packet flow through different VPCs with different NACLs and subnets" caption-side="bottom"}